Linear Response Selected Configuration Interaction: Theory

 The property gradient corresponds to the action of the one-electron operator $\hat{B}$ on the CI wave function, projected to remove the ground-state contribution.
 Linear response functions (e.g., dipole--dipole polarizabilities) can be evaluated using the response- and property vectors as

+where $\tilde{\mathbf{A}}$ is the property gradient of the one-electron operator $\hat{A}$ (see Eq. \eqref{eq:property_gradient}).
 The solution of the linear response equations can be done efficiently using iterative schemes such as Davidson-type methods\cite{DAVIDSON197587,olsen1988solution}, in which one only requires the ability to form matrix-vector products of the CI Hamiltonian with some arbitrary trial vector.
 Thus, the explicit construction (and inversion) of the full $N_\mathrm{det}\times N_\mathrm{det}$ Hamiltonian matrix is not required.

 The response functions from regular frequency-dependent linear response theory have divergences (poles) at frequencies corresponding to excitation energies (i.e., when $\mathbf{H} - \left(E_0\pm\omega\right)\mathbf{I}$ is singular).
-However, the theory can be extended to a framework that is convergent at all frequencies\cite{norman:2001cpplinear,norman:2005nonlinear,kristensen2009quasidampedresponse,norman:2011perspective,helgaker:2012response,kauczor2013dampedcc,faber2019:rixs} by replacing the real frequency $\omega$ with the complex variable $\omega + i\gamma$.
+However, the theory can be extended to a framework that is convergent at all frequencies\cite{norman:2001cpplinear,norman:2005nonlinear,kristensen2009quasidampedresponse,norman2011perspective,helgaker2012recent,kauczor2013dampedcc,faber2019:rixs} by replacing the real frequency $\omega$ with the complex variable $\omega + i\gamma$.
 The parameter $\gamma$ introduces a finite lifetime for the excited states, effectively broadening the discrete excitation poles into Lorentzian line shapes.
 In this way, $\gamma$ serves as a phenomenological linewidth that mimics relaxation and decay processes.
 This ensures that the response functions remain finite across all frequencies, with the response function becoming purely imaginary at frequencies corresponding to excitation energies.
 The Davidson method can be carried out without issue in complex algebra, which is the approach we have used for our implementation.
 One of the important properties which can be accessed with a damped linear response theory framework is the absorption cross-sections, which can be extracted from the imaginary part of the complex dipole--dipole polarizability as\cite{fransson2016k}

 where the isotropic polarizability is the average of the diagonal components, $\alpha_\mathrm{iso} = \frac{1}{3} (\alpha_{xx} + \alpha_{yy} + \alpha_{zz})$.